it3049c-fall22-henderson/chatting-application-ReeseBessUC/README.md

 ## Self-Reflection:
 <!-- Write your self-reflection under this line -->
-I understood this assignemnt very well, I think this is my favorite one so far!!
-I really enjoyed it and I would love to actually code a chatting platform for my friends and I. I am very happy about this!
+This is my favorite one so far!!
+This was most likley one of the harder concepts for me to understand and had to go online a little bit to find some tips but I think I managed it well.

 ### How long it took me to finish this?
-2 days

-## Discussion Questions:
-1. What does the bootstrap `display-4` class do?
-It is a bootstrap class
+span of 5 days with gradual work everyday